 Veterinary dermatologists recommend sunscreens that contain the equivalent UVA and UVB barriers of human SPF 15 or SPF 30.
 The sunscreen must be hypoallergenic, and fragrance and dye-free products should always be used

 The hard part is finding a sunscreen product that is safe for cats.
 Luckily I’ve done all the hard work so that you don’t have to.
-The PET SCREEN sunscreen from Budget Pet Care is a fantastic SPF product that is fast absorbing and safe for cats.
-Get it now, with free delivery and a 10% discount on your first order.
+The Bodhi Pet Sunscreen is a fantastic SPF 30 product that is fast absorbing and safe for cats.

 Symptoms Of Sunburns in Sphynx Cats.